Naach

-Naach ("Dance") is a 2004 Indian Hindi-language dance film directed by Ram Gopal Varma, starring Abhishek Bachchan, Antara Mali and Riteish Deshmukh.
+Naach (Dance) is a 2004 Indian Hindi-language dance film directed by Ram Gopal Varma, starring Abhishek Bachchan, Antara Mali and Riteish Deshmukh.

-Synopsis
+Plot

-Abhinav (Abhishek Bachchan) and Reva (Antara Mali) are two, middle-class citizens in the big city of Mumbai.
-Both are trying to get a breakthrough in their individual profession.
-Abhinav wants to be an actor and Reva wants to be a choreographer.
-Both meet, fall in love and spend some intimate moments together.
+Abhinav (Abhishek Bachchan) and Reva (Antara Mali) are two middle-class citizens in the big city of Mumbai.
+Both are trying to get a breakthrough in their professions.
+Abhinav wants to be an actor, and Reva wants to be a choreographer.
+Both meet, fall in love, and spend some intimate moments together.

-Abhinav tries to help Reva out, things get better when he gets his first film offer.
-However, Reva refuses his help and wants to make it on her own.
-Abhinav has become a huge star.
-She eventually gets her first offer to choreograph but the director had only wanted to approach Abhinav through her.
+Abhinav tries to help Reva out.
+Things get better when he gets his first film offer; however, Reva refuses his help and wants to make it on her own.
+Abhinav becomes a huge star.
+She eventually gets her first offer to choreograph, but the director only wants to approach Abhinav through her.
 Eventually, both of them drift apart and break up.

-Reva finally gets a genuine offer to choreography by Diwakar (Riteish Deshmukh), who really likes her style and work.
+Reva finally gets a genuine offer to choreograph by Diwakar (Riteish Deshmukh), who likes her style and work.
 Reva by now has become a huge star, and soon she is given the offer to work with Abhinav.

 The rest of the film focuses on whether Abhinav and Reva can put their differences aside and if they get back together.